maxtkc/mvths-wiki/docs/026-piezo-speaker.rst

    :alt:

-A piezo speaker is essentially a thin piece of metal that can make sounds by vibrating at a very high rate (frequency).
+A piezo speaker is essentially a thin piece of metal that can make sounds by vibrating at a very high rate or frequency.
 The following shows a  piezo speaker at rest (low pulse) and under voltage (high pulse).
 By applying pulses very rapidly to the piezo speaker, it can vibrate very quickly

 .. figure:: images/image32.png
    :alt:

 Piezo Circuit
 -------------